jech/galene/galene.md

 In many cases, it is useful to delegate authorisation decisions to a third party, such as an LDAP or OAuth2 client.
-Galene implements delegation of authorisation decisions using cryptographic tokens generated by a third party known as an *authorisaton server*.
+Galene implements delegation of authorisation decisions using cryptographic tokens generated by a third party known as an *authorisation server*.
 Two authorisation servers are
 available: an [LDAP client][2], and a [sample server written in Python][3].

 When an authorisation server is used, the `"authKeys"` entry of the group